codahale/sneaker/README.md

 semi-structured data used in the encryption of data which is then required for resulting decryption operations to be successful.

+`sneaker` uses the `SNEAKER_ENC_CONTEXT` environment variable as the default encryption context for the secrets which are stored in S3.
+In addition, `sneaker` also includes the full S3 path, including bucket and prefix.
+Because of this, secrets in S3 cannot be renamed; they can only be deleted and re-uploaded.

+**Note:** there is currently no way to change the contents of `SNEAKER_ENC_CONTEXT` in place.
+If you want to change it, you'll need to download all your secrets and re-upload them with the new context.

-For the secrets stored in S3, we can set the `SNEAKER_ENC_CONTEXT` environment variable, and for packing and unpacking secrets we can specify them on the command line:
+For packing and unpacking secrets you can specify a different encryption context on the command line:

 ```shell
 sneaker pack /example/* secrets.tar --context="hostname=web1.example.com,version=20"